chadlung/pecan/docs/source/simple_ajax.rst

 **What did we just do?**

 #.
-Created a model called **Project** that can hold project specific data
+Created a model called ``Project`` that can hold project specific data
 #.
-Added a `__json__ <http://pecan.readthedocs.org/en/latest/jsonify.html>`_ method so an instance of the Project class can be easily represented as JSON.
-The controller we will soon build will make use of the JSON
+Added a `__json__ <http://pecan.readthedocs.org/en/latest/jsonify.html>`_ method so an instance of the ``Project class`` can be easily represented as JSON.
+The controller we will soon build will make use of that JSON capability

-**Note:** There are other ways to return JSON with Pecan, check out the `documentation <http://pecan.readthedocs.org/en/latest/jsonify.html>`_ for another way.
+**Note:** There are other ways to return JSON with Pecan, check out the `documentation <http://pecan.readthedocs.org/en/latest/jsonify.html>`_ for more information.

 We don't need to really do anything major to the ``root.py`` file in the ``controllers`` folder except to add support for a new controller we will call ``ProjectsController``.
 Modify the ``root.py`` like this: